cloudmesh-community/book/chapters/class/516/week8-midterm.md

-# Week 8: Cloud Technology Presentation - Project Review
+# Week 8: Project Review

+Make sure to have made major progress in your project

+Document it in

+* github by updating report.bib
+* github by checking in your current code